peteeckel/netbox-plugin-dns/README.md

 # NetBox DNS
-The NetBox DNS plugin enables NetBox to managing operational DNS data such as name servers, zones, records and views, as well as registration data for domains.
+The NetBox DNS plugin enables NetBox to manage operational DNS data such as name servers, zones, records and views, as well as registration data for domains.
 It can automate tasks like creating PTR records, generating zone serial numbers, NS and SOA records, as well as validate names and values values for resource records to ensure zone data is consistent, current and conforming to the relevant RFCs.

 <div align="center">
 <a href="https://pypi.org/project/netbox-plugin-dns/"><img src="https://img.shields.io/pypi/v/netbox-plugin-dns" alt="PyPi"/></a>